 For fee information, please see our Fee/Funding page.

-Awards are paid to you on a bi-weekly basis over the term of the award.
+If you were awarded an AGS/AGTA/NSERC/SSHRC/CIHR/NS Provincial Scholarship/researchNS award, you will be paid on a bi-weekly basis over the term of the award/scholarship.
+You are responsible for completing and returning your personal payroll forms to the Graduate Studies Office prior to the start date of the award/scholarship.
 Payroll forms can be downloaded from the Payroll website at: http://hr.acadiau.ca/forms.html .

 The 3 forms required are: